SEARCH

 This post contains affiliate links.

 Sometimes all it takes is a fresh perspective to improve your garden.
-Grab these tips for making the best what you have for a better garden—without spending a dime.
+Grab these tips for making the best of what you have to transform your space—without spending a dime.

 For more, also see the Ideas section for creative ideas from home gardens.